benhprentice/HabitPal/README.md

 ## General Information

 - IMAGE/PICTURE/ICON GOES HERE

 - What do we wish we had to help complete the project?
+- Access to a data base

 ## Technologies Used
 - Tech 1 - Visual Studio Code